Welcome to the Bay Area Nuclear Data Program!

 225Ac Production

 Actinium-225 is a leading candidate isotope for an exciting new class of cancer treatment, targeted alpha therapy (TAT), which has shown potential to drastically improve recovery from metastatic cancers.
-Our group seeks to develop methods for producing 225Ac in quantities and purities sufficient for clinical use. more
+Our program seeks to develop methods for producing 225Ac in quantities and purities sufficient for clinical use. more

 NucScholar